-We are a clinical-stage biopharmaceutical company developing a new class of immunotherapeutics based on our proprietary arenavirus platform that is designed to target and amplify a T cell and immune response to disease.
-Our replicating and non-replicating technologies are engineered to induce robust and durable antigen-specific CD8+ T cell responses and pathogen-neutralizing antibodies.
+We are a clinical-stage biopharmaceutical company developing a new class of immunotherapeutics based on our proprietary arenavirus platform that is designed to target and amplify T cell immune responses to fight diseases.
 We believe that our technologies can meaningfully leverage the human immune system for prophylactic and therapeutic purposes by inducing CD8+ T cell response levels previously not achieved by other immunotherapy approaches.

 We are building a proprietary immuno-oncology pipeline by targeting oncoviral cancer antigens, self-antigens and next-generation antigens.
-Our oncology portfolio includes three disclosed programs, HB-200, HB-300 and HB-700, which all use our replicating technology.
-HB-200 is in clinical development for the treatment of Human Papillomavirus 16-positive (HPV16+) cancers in an ongoing Phase 1/2 clinical trial.
-HB-300 is in development for the treatment of prostate cancer and expected to move into the clinic after the third quarter 2022 investigational new drug application filing.
+Our oncology portfolio includes three disclosed programs, HB-200, HB-300 and HB-700, all of which use our replicating technology.
+HB-200 is in clinical development for the treatment of Human Papillomavirus 16-positive cancers (HPV16+) in an ongoing Phase 1/2 clinical trial.
+HB-300 is in development for the treatment of prostate cancer and expected to move into the clinic in the first quarter of 2023.
 HB-700 is our newest asset in preclinical development for treatment of KRAS mutated cancers, including, lung, colorectal and pancreatic cancers.

-Our HB-200 program is comprised of HB-201 single vector therapy and HB-201/HB-202 two vector therapy.
-Both therapies are being evaluated in an ongoing HB-200 Phase 1/2 study.
-In November 2021, we announced interim data on our ongoing Phase 1 portion of the study, showing promising anti-tumor activity against advanced/metastatic HPV16+ cancers and favorable tolerability.
-Data demonstrated responses and stable disease in head and neck cancer patients who failed prior standard of care therapy.
-We believe that these early-stage data establish proof of concept for our replicating single-vector immunotherapy in oncology.
+Our HB-200 program is comprised of potential therapeutic agents for people with cancers caused by the Human Papillomavirus (HPV), specifically HPV16+ and includes HB-201 single-vector therapy and HB-202/HB-201 dual-vector therapy.
+Both therapies are being evaluated in an ongoing HB-200 Phase 1/2 clinical trial.
+In the second quarter of 2022, data presented at scientific conferences showed that HB-202/HB-201 alternating dual-vector candidate induced immune and clinical responses, as well as stable disease in some HPV16+ advanced metastatic/recurrent head and neck cancer patients who failed prior standard of care therapy.
+We believe that these early-stage data establish proof of concept for our replicating viral vector immunotherapy candidate in oncology.